NguyenAndrew/NguyenAndrew.github.io/_posts/2022-04-19-mod-take-on-successful-software.md

 * Use the [Simple Programming Paradigm](https://github.com/NguyenAndrew/Simple-Programming), and enforce it with the [Mock Orchestration Framework](https://github.com/NguyenAndrew/mof-java).
 Simple is good!

 Easy to Observe
-* "Focused Environment" Example: Important document should be highlighted, and out-of-date documentation should be archived.
+* "Focused Environment" Example: Important documentation should be highlighted, and out-of-date documentation should be archived.
 * Quick to prove something did or did not happen.
 Find the answers about your software in a click or few away!

 Easy to Deliver